JCWasmx86/MesonLSP_vala/README.md

 ## What works?
 - Navigating by clicking on variables
-- (Partially) List symbols in file
+- List symbols in file
-- (Partially) Include subdirectories
+- Include subdirectories
+- Hovering works for the builtin objects
 ## Issues
 - Memory leak(?)
 - Parsing big projects (E.g. mesa) leads to stuttering